 5. Measure and Test Effectively

 Once consumers see ads and search, they begin to look for reviews and they check where to buy.
-To help your brand tap into this behavior and use search as a mechanism to measure your TV ad effectiveness, you can use tools like Google Analytics' TV Attribution measurement to collect minute-by-minute search query data for keywords associated with your ads as well as website visits and conversion data.
+To help your brand tap into this behavior and use search as a mechanism to measure your TV ad effectiveness, you can use tools like Google Marketing Platform's4 TV Attribution measurement to collect minute-by-minute search query data for keywords associated with your ads as well as website visits and conversion data.
 Use this information to test everything, from your creative, to consumer behavior to the most effective timeslots.
 In-depth analytics will help you measure the effectiveness of your ads and show you which ones drive the best response with search.